tomgaoyuan/JavaLearning-Tom/README.md

 #JavaLearning-Tom
-#This project is only used for learning.
+#This project is only used for:
-#Java.
+#Java learning,
-#Git.
+#Git learning.